 Small kitchen wall area, flexible tile options, and the opportunity to create a one-of-a-kind design increase your choices — what more do you need for a successful kitchen update?
 Your options with ceramic and porcelain wall tiles for the kitchen backsplash are nearly unlimited.
 A variety of custom or pre-determined designs can create a unique look for your kitchen.
 When looking for the perfect ceramic and porcelain tile for kitchen backsplashes, take a look at our beautiful tile product selection.
 We provide gorgeous options both in earth tones and vibrant, modern colors that will pop.

 When is Backsplash Tile Installed?

 The backsplash is typically one of the finish items in the kitchen.
 It is important to have new countertops installed before adding the backsplash.
 The size and spacing of the porcelain or ceramic tile backsplash designs should be as precise as possible.
 A backsplash is one of the final items in the kitchen.
 Try porcelain or ceramic tile samples that will pair beautifully with your countertops.
-Think of how to pair them with other elements of the room as well.
+Think of how to pair them with other elements of the room as well, especially with kitchen cabinets.

 When choosing between porcelain or ceramic tile, make sure to choose an option that fits your style, your kitchen space, and your budget.
 Choosing between these two options is safe because both of them will successfully withstand the test of time and will serve you wonderfully for many years to come.
 With regular cleaning and light maintenance, they will always look their best.